 When in 2015 I decided to learn Afrikaans I took a completely different approach.
 In just over two years I’ve achieved an ability I never came close to after ten years of French at school.
 What’s changed?
 Simply I make sure I’m having fun.
 Why do something that’s boring and stressful just because everybody else is?

-This is something I hear often but really there’s no such thing.
-The only requirement for learning a language is the desire to learn it.
+The only requirement for learning languages is the desire to learn.

 - I don’t have the talent for languages.

 The biggest myth of them all.
 There is NO special talent required.

 - I’m not clever enough.